MaxSmile/Vasilkoff.com/_services/smart-contracts-development.md

 * Licensing enforcement for software and digital products

 ## Affiliate Programs and Marketing
-Smart contracts can automate and streamline affiliate programs and marketing efforts.
+Smart Contracts can automate and streamline affiliate programs and marketing efforts.
 They can ensure transparent tracking of referrals, timely payouts, and enforce compliance with marketing agreements.

 ### Use cases: